gaya3472004/FutureIntern/README.md

 - Validates user input to ensure correctness.
 - Allows users to perform multiple operations without restarting.
 - Provides the option to choose between different data types for calculations.

+##    (ii) **Number Guessing Game**
+A fun and interactive console-based game where:
+- The system generates a random number within a specified range (e.g., 1-100).
+- Users attempt to guess the number based on feedback ("too high" or "too low").
+- The game tracks scores, attempts, and can include multiple rounds.

 ---